kas/i3-workspace-reset/README.md

 (Actually, these questions have literally never been asked.
 But I figured it would be good to note them here.)

-- How should I use i3-workspace-reset?
-  - You can use i3-workspace-reset however you want.
-Consider using i3-workspace-reset with dmenu.
 - How do I use i3-workspace-reset with dmenu?

   1. Create a ~/bin/ folder: `mkdir ~/bin`